stefmolin/stefmolin.github.io/app/_posts/articles/devx/pre-commit/setup-guide.md

 [INFO] This may take a few minutes...
 ```

-Some of the hooks fail, which causes `git` to abort the commit.
+Some of the hooks fail, which causes Git to abort the commit.
 The output tells us what we need to fix.
 Note that the first two checks were skipped because they don’t run on Python files:

 ![Violations triggered using the accompanying GitHub repository (https://github.com/stefmolin/pre-commit-example) as of November 21, 2023 at 2:11 PM EST. Screenshot taken by Stefanie Molin.](https://raw.githubusercontent.com/stefmolin/pre-commit-example/main/images/violations.png)